Darcy220606/AMPcombi/README.md

 ```

 Here the head folder containing output files has to be given.
 AMPcombi finds and summarizes the output files from different tools, if the folder is structured  and named as: `/result_folder/toolsubdir/samplesubdir/sample.tool.filetype`.
  - Note that the filetype ending might vary and can be specified with `--tooldict`, if it is different from the default.
+When passing a dictionary via command line, this has to be done as a string with single quotes `' '` and the dictionary keys and items with double quotes `" "`. i.e. `'{"key1":"item1", "key2":"item2"}'`

 The path to the folder containing the respective protein fasta files has to be provided with `--faa_folder`.
 The files have to be named with `<samplename>.faa`.